ScopeLift/franchiser-expiration/README.md

 # Franchiser

-`Franchiser` allows holders of checkpoint voting tokens to selectively sub-delegate voting power while retaining full custody over their funds, as described in the [design document](./spec.md).
+`Franchiser` allows holders of checkpoint voting tokens to selectively sub-delegate voting power to third parties for specified durations while retaining full custody over their funds, as described in the [design document](./spec.md).

 ## Running Locally